zhiliangxu/24-Math-Game/spec.md

 * The game board is green.
 * Use poker cards to represent numbers.
 * Use animation for dealing cards, use sound when cards are dealt.
+* Allow players to use add, subtract, multiple, divide operators, as well as parenthesis.
 * Players can drag and drop cards and operators to input a solution.
 The result is calculated in real time.
 * Congratulate players if the solution they input is correct, with a sound and animation.
 * Players can choose to let computer tell them the solutions.
 Solutions by computer are displayed in plain text.
 Display all distinct solutions.